 Top 10 Michigan Lottery Jackpot Wins

-Can the winner stay anonymous?
+Can the winners stay anonymous?
 State lottery laws offer players who win $10,000 or more on a Michigan game the option to remain anonymous.
-However, winners of Powerball, Mega Millions and other games played in multiple states don't have that choice, so the Michigan Lottery will publish the winner's name and city when they claim.
+However, winners of Powerball, Mega Millions and other games played in multiple states don't have that choice.

-While we wait for the winner to step into the spotlight, let's check out the top 10 jackpots won in Michigan, from smallest to largest.
+Now, drumroll please ... let's count down the top 10 jackpots won in Michigan, from smallest to largest: